walles/moar/README.md

 * Auto generate in-program help text to correctly correspond to the actual key bindings.

-* Exit search mode on ^C. For compatibility with Less.

-* Exit search mode on ESC.
-Because that's what I feel like pressing.

-* Exit search mode on ^G. For compatibility with Emacs.

-* Make sure searching won't match part of a multi-byte unicode character.

 * Handle search hits to the right of the right screen edge.
 Searching forwards should move first right, then to the left edge and down.
 Searching backwards should move first left, then up and to the right edge (if needed for showing search hits).

-* Start at a certain line if run as "moar.rb file.txt:42"

 * Lazy load big / slow streams